BelirafoN/asterisk-ami-client/README.md

 [![Code Climate](https://codeclimate.com/github/BelirafoN/asterisk-ami-client/badges/gpa.svg)](https://codeclimate.com/github/BelirafoN/asterisk-ami-client)
 [![npm version](https://badge.fury.io/js/asterisk-ami-client.svg)](https://badge.fury.io/js/asterisk-ami-client)

 Full functionality client for Asterisk's AMI.
-Support any data packages (action/event/response/custom responses) from AMI;
-With this client you can select you'r own case of programming interactions with Asterisk AMI;
+Support any data packages (action/event/response/custom responses) from AMI; With this client you can select you'r own case of programming interactions with Asterisk AMI.

 If you like events & handlers - you can use it!
 If you like promises - you can use it!
 If you like `co` & sync-style of code - you can use it!

 ## Install